ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 17, 2110:**

+If your answer to Question 3 in today's Quiz was 2, you likely should get full credit.
+Please contact me.

 **May 16, 1635:**

 Either today or tomorrow, I will be posting the specs for your Term Project.
 Note the following: